Cat & Dog Teeth Cleaning is a Health

 Essential for Your Companion

 Your pet needs a cat or dog teeth cleaning and checkup at least once a year and should have their teeth brushed daily for optimal oral health.
-Good oral health is essential for your pet's overall health and increases the likelihood of them living a longer life.
+Good oral health is essential to your pet's overall health and increases the likelihood of them living a longer life.

 Drs.
-Masell and Fleming have both attended specialty hands-on education for dentistry at the NAVC Institute in Orlando to further improve the quality of care we provide.
-We want your pet to enjoy life and go about their daily routine with ease, which is why we offer professional cat ans dog teeth cleaning services to Livonia, MI and surrounding areas.
+Masell and Fleming have both attended specialty hands-on education for dentistry at the NAVC Institute in Orlando to further improve the quality of pet dental care we provide.
+We want your pet to enjoy life and go about their daily routine with ease, which is why we offer professional cat and dog teeth cleaning services to Livonia, MI and surrounding areas.
 Call us today at (734) 464-6281 and set up your next cleaning with one of our specialists.

 Signs Your Pet Has a Dental Problem